jinseob2kim/beyond_causality/idea/abstract.md

 Effect = E[Y(1) - Y(0)]
 ```

-This representation suggests:
+Here, intervention A is treated as an external force acting on a system.

+In RWD, this intuition becomes strained:

+- States are high-dimensional and time-varying
-- Interventions are well-defined and repeatable objects
+- Interventions arise from system rules, guidelines, and feedback
-- Potential outcomes are simultaneously well-defined
-- Effects arise from switching the level of an intervention, analogous to applying a force

-While powerful, this framing may be mismatched to systems in which interventions are endogenous, adaptive, and inseparable from system state.
+- Treatment and state co-evolve dynamically

+Yet the question remains force-based.

 ---

-## 2. Positivity as a symptom, not the disease

-### 2.1 The positivity (overlap) assumption

-For a binary treatment A in {0,1} and covariates X, causal identification requires:

-$$
-0 < P(A = 1 \mid X = x) < 1 \quad \forall x \text{ with } P(X = x) > 0
-$$

-In real-world data, this condition is frequently violated due to:

-- Clinical guidelines and contraindications
-- Institutional and policy constraints
-- Time-varying disease severity
-- Physician and system-level decision rules

-The resulting issues—extreme propensity scores, unstable inverse weights, and trimming—are well documented.
+## 2. An Einsteinian Analogy
+### — From Force to Field

+Einstein did not ask:
+    "What force causes gravity?"

+He asked:
+    "Why do objects follow these paths?"

+Gravity was reinterpreted as curvature of spacetime.
+Objects do not respond to force; they follow geodesics.

+We propose an analogous shift in epidemiology:

+- Causal effects are not forces
+- They are consequences of a risk / transition field
+- Interventions move systems within the field rather than directly producing outcomes

 ---

-### 2.2 Why positivity violations persist

-We argue that positivity violations are not merely technical nuisances but early warning signals.

-They indicate that the causal question being asked may not be well-defined on the observed state space.
-In many real-world settings, certain counterfactuals are not just unobserved but structurally non-existent.
+## 3. Positivity Is a Warning Light, Not the Core Problem

+### 3.1 Positivity / Overlap (Standard Form)

+For treatment A in {0,1} and covariates X:

+    0 < P(A = 1 | X = x) < 1

+for all x with positive density.

+In RWD, this assumption frequently fails due to:
+- clinical guidelines
+- contraindications
+- policy constraints
+- time-varying decision rules

+The usual responses include:
+- trimming
+- weight truncation
+- redefining estimands

 ---

-## 3. Deeper fractures beyond positivity

-### 3.1 Instability of interventions

-Causal inference presumes that intervention A is a stable, well-defined entity.

-In practice:

-- The same drug differs by dose, timing, sequencing, and co-administration
-- The same procedure differs by provider, institution, and context

-Formally:

-$$
-A \neq A
-$$

-This is not measurement error but ontological instability.
+### 3.2 Interpretation

+Positivity violation is not the fundamental failure.
+It is the earliest visible symptom of a deeper mismatch.

+It signals that:

+    "This causal question may not exist on this state space."

 ---

-### 3.2 Time, feedback, and system dynamics

-Real-world systems evolve as:

-$$
-X_t \rightarrow A_t \rightarrow X_{t+1} \rightarrow A_{t+1} \rightarrow \dots
-$$

-Treatment decisions both depend on and reshape the state space.

-Even advanced causal tools such as marginal structural models retain reliance on well-defined counterfactual trajectories, an assumption that may fail in adaptive systems.
+## 4. Deeper Fractures Beyond Positivity

+### 4.1 Instability of Intervention Identity

+Causal inference assumes:

+    "A is a well-defined, repeatable object."

+In RWD:
+- same drug ≠ same exposure
+- same surgery ≠ same procedure
+- same policy ≠ same mechanism

+Thus:

+    A ≠ A

+This is not measurement error.
+It is conceptual instability.

 ---

-### 3.3 Observer inclusion

-Risk scores, prediction models, published evidence, and policy recommendations feed back into clinical decision-making.

-As a result, the data-generating process evolves as:

-$$
-S_{t+1} = M(S_t)
-$$

-The observer is not external to the system but part of its dynamics.
+### 4.2 Dynamics and Mutual Construction

+Real systems evolve as:

+    X_t -> A_t -> X_{t+1} -> A_{t+1} -> ...

+Treatment and state recursively define each other.

+Marginal structural models attempt adjustment,
+but still assume meaningful counterfactual trajectories exist.

+That assumption itself becomes questionable.

 ---

-## 4. A shift in perspective: from effects to fields

-### 4.1 An Einsteinian analogy

-Einstein did not ask what force gravity exerted.
-He asked why objects followed the paths they did.

-Gravity became geometry, a property of spacetime itself.

-Analogously, instead of asking:

-> What is the causal effect of A on Y?

-we ask:

-> How are risk and transitions organized across the state space?
+### 4.3 Non-Existence of Counterfactuals

+In RWD, some counterfactuals are not unobserved,
+but impossible:

+- ethically forbidden
+- systemically disallowed
+- structurally unreachable

+This is not missing data.
+It is non-existence.

 ---

+### 4.4 Observer Dependence

+Risk scores, prediction models, guidelines, and publications
+alter future data generation.

+The analyst is not external to the system.

+    Observation -> system update -> new observations

+Observer independence quietly collapses.

+---

-## 5. A field-based epidemiologic framework
+## 5. A Shift in the Question

+From:

+    "What is the causal effect of A on Y?"

+To:

+    "How are risk and transition structured across the state space?"

+---

+## 6. Field-Based Framework

-### 5.1 State space
+### 6.1 State Space

 Define the system state as:

-$$
     S_t = (X_t, A_t)

-$$
+Treatment is a coordinate of the system,
+not an external action.

 ---

-### 5.2 Risk field
+### 6.2 Risk Field

-Define a risk density over the state space:
+Define a risk field over the state space:

-$$
-\lambda(s) \ge 0
-$$

-This field characterizes how adverse events concentrate across states, without invoking counterfactual contrasts.
+    lambda(s) = instantaneous risk density at state s

+This can be estimated via:
+- Cox models
+- Poisson models
+- spline hazards
+- neural hazard models

+Interpretation differs:
+- Not "treatment effect"
+- But "local risk geometry"

 ---

-### 5.3 Transition dynamics
+### 6.3 Transition Field

-System evolution is governed by a transition kernel:
+Define a transition kernel:

-$$
-P(S_{t+1} \mid S_t) = K(S_t)
-$$
+    P(S_{t+1} = s' | S_t = s) = K(s, s')

+This kernel describes system dynamics.
+Zero-probability regions are meaningful, not violations.

 ---

-### 5.4 Interventions as operators

-Interventions are not forces but state relocation operators:

-$$
+### 6.4 Intervention Reinterpreted

+Instead of:

+    do(A = a)

+We define intervention as:

-A : s \mapsto s'
+    A : s -> s'
-$$

-Their impact is evaluated via changes in potential-like quantities:

-$$
-\Delta \Phi = \Phi(s') - \Phi(s)
-$$

-rather than contrasts between unrealized counterfactual worlds.
+An operator that moves the system within the field.

 ---

-## 6. Why this framework aligns with real-world data
+## 7. Potential Function Phi(s)
+### — Information-Geometric Interpretation

+Define a potential function over the state space:

+    Phi(s) = - log lambda(s)

+or more generally:

+    Phi(s) = information cost / entropy density at s

+Properties:
+- High risk regions correspond to low potential
+- System trajectories flow toward lower Phi
+- Events concentrate where Phi gradients are steep

+This mirrors:
+- free energy in physics
+- surprisal in information theory

+---

+## 8. Where Classical Causal Estimands Come From
+### — Projection, Not Foundation

+Classical causal estimands emerge as projections of the field.

+The average treatment effect (ATE) corresponds to:

+    A contrast between two slices of the field at A = 1 and A = 0,
+    averaged over the covariate distribution.

+In other words:

+- Fix the state distribution
+- Compare Phi(s) or lambda(s) across treatment coordinates
+- Average the contrast

+Thus:

+    ATE = coarse projection of a high-dimensional geometry

+It is not fundamental.
+It is a summary.

+---

+## 9. Why This Matters

-- Positivity breakdowns become structural features rather than failures
+- Positivity violations become structural features, not failures
 - Non-existent counterfactuals are no longer required
-- Feedback and adaptation are naturally represented
+- Observer feedback is naturally included
-- Geometry and topology of risk replace average effect summaries

-This framework complements causal inference by providing a coordinate system better aligned with real-world complexity.
+- Average effects are optional, not mandatory

+Causal inference is not wrong.
+It is a special coordinate system.

 ---

-## 7. Conclusion

-Causal inference remains indispensable, but its force-based intuition may be ill-suited for all settings.

-For real-world data, a field-based description of state-space dynamics may provide a more faithful representation of how risk, decisions, and outcomes co-evolve.
+## 10. Closing Analogy

 Newton was not wrong.
 Einstein changed the coordinate system.

+Causal inference is Newtonian.
+Real-world epidemiology may require curvature.